zeolead/zeolead--real-time-embedded-team7/README.md

 ### February 27, 2025 (Thursday)
 - Successfully flashed the Raspberry Pi OS.
-- All team members can now remotely access the Pi from their devices.
+- All team members can remotely access the Pi from our devices.
 - All ordered hardware components have arrived.

 ### March 13, 2025 (Thursday)